 RescueTime Lite is free and allows users to track time, set goals, and get a weekly and quarterly report.
 Detailed reports will also show users which apps and sites they spent the most time on with specific time logs, and the weekly summary shows their progress, activity level, and productivity score.
 Those interested in Premium features will enjoy being able to block distracting sites and track offline tasks (like meetings and commute time).
 Users with RescueTime Premium can also create customized alerts and log daily highlights to create context around their time-tracking.

 According to the McKinsey Global Institute, productivity improves by 20-25% in organizations with employees who feel connected.
 That’s why Slack, a productivity hub for work teams, is so important.
 It’s a place to collaborate, share important information, and implement the right tools.
 Teams communicate through the Slack web or mobile app on chat-like channels that are organized as needed, by things like project, topic, or team.
 Everyone can easily search for conversations in Slack to easily reference previous discussions, like a document previously uploaded or a password shared.
 Slack integrates with hundreds of integrations like Google Drive, Dropbox, and InVision.
 Company data is protected in Slack through security measures like 2FA and SSO, to keep information secure and compliant.
-The app works well with teams of all sizes and industry, like Sales, Engineering, Marketing, and IT teams.
-For example, Ticketmaster, AirBnB, and Target are a few of the companies that leverage Slack as their main communication tool.
+The app works well with teams of all sizes and industries, like Sales, Engineering, Marketing, and IT teams.
+For example, Ticketmaster, Airbnb, and Target are a few of the companies that leverage Slack as their main communication tool.

 Team members can also choose to chat beyond their internal team and collaborate with their clients, companies, and businesses that they regularly work with (such as clients, vendors, and partners).
 Separate channels can be created for these exact conversations.
 With face-to-face voice and video calls and integrated file sharing, Slack is a great solution for teams needing to streamline their work.

 Slack is free for teams to use with search up to 10k messages and a maximum of 10 apps and integrations.
-There’s also 1-1 video calls available in the free version.
+There are also 1-1 video calls available in the free version.
 After that, it’s about $7 per active user per month, with unlimited search, apps, group calls, and guest accounts.

 Sprout Social is a social media management software for social media managers and business owners looking to publish content, engage with customers, listen for brand mentions, and analyze efforts.
 The full-service social media platform wants to provide an option for consumers to have transparent and authentic experiences through the brands they love.
 Creating this type of connection can happen with Sprout’s philosophy: be open, be real, and be empathetic.